linna/framework/docs/controller.md

 When extends a controller it's possible declare methods for execute code before and/or after it execution.
-If a controller is created for do many jobs, consider that is not possible to call methods before() and after()  for one specific job.
+If a controller is created for do many jobs, you can declare methods before() and after() for one specific job.

-We will implement this feature soon.
+See example below
 ```php
 namespace App\Controllers;